NyanSwanAung/Object-Detection-Using-DETR-CustomDataset/TRAINING-and-INFERENCING.md

 ### Step 3 - Train Model

-Run main.py to train the model.
-If you want to see optional arguments and the meaning of arguments, run the code below.
+To train the model, you'll need to run **detr/main.py** from with required arguments.
+If you want to see supported arguments and the definition of arguments, run below code.
 ```
 !python detr/main.py --help
 ```